briankoser/sfc-listeners-guide/episodes/0164-man-of-steel-sequel-confirmed-and-other-news.md

 odd_opening: Matt opens with an odd cadence.
 stan_lee:
   - Stan Lee is launching a cologne that smells like him
+take_that_science:
+  - Theatre hires "gunmen" to promote Iron Man 3

 last_listen: 2019-01-02
 recommendation: no